alikureishy/ROBO-pick-and-place/writeup.md

 1. Determine the _evaluated_ rotation matrix (R3_6_evaluated) using the transformation matrices above (T3_4, T4_5 and T5_6)
 1. Determine joint angles 4-6 using equivalencies between R3_6_symbolic and R3_6_evaluated and then solving them for the 3 joint angles.

-Please see below the completion of 7 rounds of pick+place, with 6 successes and 1 failure.
+Please see below a snapshot showing the completion of 7 rounds of pick+place, with 6 successful drops into the bin, and 1 failure.
 ![After 6 Attempts](https://github.com/safdark/ROBO-pick-and-place/blob/master/misc_images/6_in_1_out.png)

 ## Denavit-Hartenberg Diagram